 This blog post is about how I’m building a dividend growth portfolio from scratch.
 Last year I found out that my grandmother, who is now more than 90 years, has been quite the investor.
 She bought a Norwegian active fund (DNB Norge) following the Norwegian market decades ago, and never sold off a bit.
 The total return in the investment was more than 400% during two to three decades.
 First I thought, Holy shit!
 That’s awesome! (more…)

 Yesterday was one of the sunniest days here in Bergen, Norway.
 I had an offer to go on a date with a beautiful girl this Saturday, but as any sane and reasonable 24-year-old in his best years, I followed my inner instinct.
 I politely declined and chose to watch two old men almost close to 100 talking about finance, stocks, EBITDA and the future…..(cough).
 Yeeeeaah, let’s talk about my actions instead.

-Lately, I´ve seen that many dividend investors tend to use portfolio value as one of their main goals or measurement for success.
-Most investors haven´t experienced a recession or a major bear market, and I claim they should rethink their goals.
-UPDATE: Not sure if YOC is usable after all.
-Instead, Dividend Income might be the key.
-However, you can read the article for fun anyways.
-Remember to check the comments for further info. (more…)
+Lately, I’ve seen that many dividend investors tend to use portfolio value as one of their main goals or measures for success.
+Most investors haven’t experienced a recession or a major bear market, and I claim they should rethink their goals.